 FACT: A seizure has to run its course, unless lasting longer than 5 minutes, then medical attention is needed.

 MYTH: With today's medication and technology, epilepsy is largely a solved problem.

 FACT: Epilepsy is a chronic medical problem that, for many people, can be successfully treated.
 Unfortunately, treatment doesn't work for everyone and there's a critical need for more research.

 INFO: The VA Maryland Health Care System's Epilepsy Center of Excellence coordinating center for the Northeast region is beginning a program for epilepsy treatment that will include surgery and vagal nerve stimulation.
 Collaboration with the University of Maryland Epilepsy Center will continue for clinical and educational programs, as well as epilepsy focused research projects.

-*News Release by VA Epilepsy Center of Excellence: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (VA Epilepsy Center of Excellence).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.